Home | Articles | Discuss | About | Help

 Globally

-Eco labels are based on the idea of consuming without detrimental effects on the environment.
+Eco labels are based on the concept of consuming without detrimental effects on the environment.
 The precautionary principle is key in this.
 The Marine Stewardship Council (MSC) standard is currently the only internationally used eco label for fish and shellfish.
-Before becoming the independent organisation it is now the MSC was set up by Unilever and WWF.
-The MSC label promotes responsible use.
+Before becoming the independent organisation it is now the MSC was founded by Unilever and WWF.
+The MSC label promotes "responsible use" but it is not without flaws.
 Fisheries, and from fish derived products, have to go trough a regular assessment in order to keep their MSC accreditation.

 msc fisheries hastings